UMAprotocol/docs/docs/developers/emp-deployment.md

 ## Install System Dependencies and Packages

-To use this repository, you will need to install [Node.js v14](https://nodejs.org/en/) and [Yarn](https://yarnpkg.com/).
+To use this repository, you will need to install [Node.js v12](https://nodejs.org/en/) and [Yarn](https://yarnpkg.com/).
 We recommend using `nvm` to manage node versions.

 Note: these additional dependencies are required -- you may or may not have them on your system already:
 - `libudev`
 - `libusb`

-Example ubuntu installation command for additional deps:
+These dependencies are installed on MacOSX by installing the XCode Developer Tools.
+For Linux, the example ubuntu installation command for additional deps is

 ```bash
 sudo apt-get update && sudo apt-get install -y libudev-dev libusb-1.0-0-dev